Upcoming Wine Courses

 Specialty Advanced Certifications

 Wine Educator and Winemaker Certifications are available as stand-alone certifications.
 The prerequisite of the Core Sommelier program is still required.
-There are several benefits to earning these specially certifications.
-To qualify to open or work for an NWS-accredited school, an individual must have their Wine Educator certification.
+There are several benefits to earning these specialty certifications.
+Fpr instance, to qualify to open or work for an NWS-accredited school, an individual must have their Wine Educator certification.
 The Winemaker Certification and the Beer Brewing programs are key Fermentation Science certifications for the trade.

 Master in Wine Studies™ (L5)